Prem-ium/Interest-Calculator/README.md

 # APY-Interest-Payment-Calculator
-A Java program to convert APY to APR and calculate interest payments.
+A Java program that converts APY to APR.
+The program then calculates daily/weekly/monthly interest earnings based on how frequently the interest is compounded as well as the amount of balance accuring interest.
+This program is proven to show accurate results for services such as Celsius, a crypto interest platform which compounds weekly.

 # Purpose
 To convert a daily, weekly, monthly, or semi-annual compounding APY rate into an APR to calculate interest payments.